 Data for Shasta College's Annual Area Plan initiative requests are contained in this document.
 Completion of this step in the Integrated Planning Cycle represents the bridge between College-wide annual planning and resource allocation.

 Shasta College conducts Faculty & Staff "Climate" surveys on a recurring basis for various reasons, including assessment of accreditation standards and general morale.
-The current Faculty & Staff survey was implemented in Fall 2012.
-This year five new items replaced four items asked in prior years, for a total of 76 items asked in 2012.
-A total of 338 responses were received or 60.4% of the 559 current staff volunteered to participate.
-We had excellent participation by all groups.
+The current Faculty & Staff survey was conducted in Fall 2014 using virtually idential items as presented in the previous surveys conducted in 2010 and 2012.
+A total of 365 responses were received of the 594 staff members who received the survey, representing a 61.4% participation rate.
+We experienced excellent participation by all campus groups.